yoursanonymous/N_R/nr4/README.md

  higher order cmponent is a function  that takes a componrnt and returns the enhanced version of that  component acts like an enhancer we will create the "promoted" feature absolute makes it overlap

+ all  react application has 2 layer ui, data ui layer is powered by data layer lets build all the dishes in the menu of restraut sometimes u can find "@" keyword in the that wont work unless ["@type"] accordion ui=>can collapse and see data